 There’re various interesting facts about Chimpanzees in Kibale National Park.
 These will help you get to know much about these adorable endangered apes.

 Below are some fun facts about Chimpanzees in Kibale Uganda for you to know:

 - Chimps share about 98-99 % DNA of man.
 Therefore, man and chimps are closely related, the only difference between their DNA is just 2%.

 - Worldwide, chimps in the wild only live in Africa.
 They inhabit tropical and lowland rainforests, plus the montane forests in western and Central Africa.

 - Just like humans, chimps use tools to hunt for food e.g. Using stones (as hummers) to open hard nuts and can modify sticks to spear out their prey.

-- Chimpanzees are omnivores.
+- Chimpanzees in Kibale Nationalm Park are omnivores.

-- Chimpanzees are highly social creatures, living in large communities each led by a dominant alpha male.
+- Common Chimpanzees are highly social creatures, living in large communities each led by a dominant alpha male.

 - Female chimps generally give birth to one young star every after 5 years.

 - The Chimpanzee lifespan can go over 80 years, especially while in captivity.